-Parents with a complaint about their child's medical condition should discuss these directly with the class teacher, in the first instance.
-If the class teacher cannot resolve the matter, they will direct parents to the school's complaints procedure.
+Parents/Carers with a complaint about the handling of their child's medical condition should discuss these directly with the class teacher, in the first instance.
+If the class teacher cannot resolve the matter, they will direct Parents to the school's complaints procedure.